infoxchange/qld-dev-team-challenge/README.md

 1. Clone this repository to your Github account (please don't fork it)
 2. Create your website, commit it and push it to Github.
 3. Email us a link to your completed code
 4. You are done!
-Congradulations!
+Congratulations!

 ## Handy Links
 * http://omdbapi.com/